flapfrance/minitel-wish-wizard/README.md

         - "crontab -e" and "@reboot sleep 60 && cd /home/pi/minitel && /usr/bin/python /home/pi/minitel/wishwizard.py" (`sleep 60` only needed if the dataserver should start first)
         - or perhaps with  .desktop  (file in directory), not tested
 4. Printer:

-    -
+    - install the python biblioteque: `pip install python-escpos[all]`
-    - Find out the hex values of yur printer: 'lsusb' note the `ID xxxx:yyyy`
+    - Find out the hex values of yur printer: 'lsusb
+    - note the `ID xxxx:yyyy`
     - Create  a udev rule for the printer: `sudo nano /etc/udev/rules.d/99-escpos.rules` .
-Insert
     - Insert `SUBSYSTEM=="usb", ATTRS{idVendor}=="xxxx", ATTRS{idProduct}=="yyyy", MODE="0666", GROUP="dialout"`
     - Then: `sudo service udev restart`

-is the command I use to edit the file, and this is what's inside

-SUBSYSTEM=="usb", ATTRS{idVendor}=="0fe6", ATTRS{idProduct}=="811e", MODE="0664", GROUP="dialout"

-after changing anything in that file, I run this code:'
+    - Add the Hexvalues to the programm via the preferences page (NOTYETREADY) actual it need to be inserted in to the code around line 108 in the def printCheck()

 4. Network:
     - For multi-minitel installation  create a (wifi) network.
 Actually the  Programm uses  192.168.0.1-255 Server is on 192.168.0.99.
 If there are Networkproblems change IP adresse in "wishwizard.py" (around line 1384).